learnable-content/contributor-documentation/Course Helpers & TA's/Captions.md

 # How to Edit and Submit Video Captions

 As part of the work on SitePoint Premium courses, the individual screencast videos are sent off to a service to be captioned.
-Those videos, and the captions, are then returned to us, and the option is there for us to wtch them, and to edit the captions ourselves.
+Those videos, and the captions, are then returned to us, and the option is there for us to watch/listen to them, and to review and edit the captions ourselves.

 ## How Cielo 24 Works

 Cielo 24 is a service that allows us to view each video alongside its returned captions.
-In the SitePoint Cielo24 Portfolio, you can see a list of all of the caption jobs that have recently been submitted or completed.
+In the [SitePoint Cielo24 Portfolio](https://portfolio.cielo24.com/portfolio), you can see a list of all of the caption jobs that have recently been submitted or completed.

 ![Cielo 24 Portfolio](repo-screenshot-images/cielo_1.png)